Click on the + Follow icon above to receive updates on the Great Ocean Road Regional Trails Strategy.

 The Guiding Principles

 The guiding principles are intrinsic to achieving the Strategy's vision.
-They will guide decision-making for trail planning, development, and management, and help authorities take a collective and consistent approach to future investment in trails across the region.
+They will guide decision-making for trail planning, development, and management, and help organisations take a collective and consistent approach to future investment in trails across the region.

 The Goals